D-a-rt/d-art.fixed-price/ligo/d-art.fixed-price/README.md

 - Buy a fixed price token (Royalties automatically handled on chain)
 - Buy a fixed price drop (Royalties automatically handled on chain)

+In order to pay using a stable coin, it is necessary for the admin to add the address, the id and the decimal (mucoin) of the stable coin in the big_map.

+- Add stable coin
+- Remove stable coin

 Note: For the entrypoints create and buy an authorization signature is asked (message and the signed message by the private key of the owner of the contract - this protection is meant to prevent bots from accessing the contract directly and restrict the access to the users of the platform, on top of it will help with the referrer system)

 ## Storage definition